conan-io/docs/tutorial/creating_packages/define_package_information.rst

 Define the package information for consumers
 ============================================

-In the previous tutorial section we explained how to store the headers and binaries of a library in a Conan package.
+In the previous tutorial section, we explained how to store the headers and binaries of a library in a Conan package.
 These files are reused by consumers that depend on the package but we have to provide some additional information so that Conan can pass that to the build system and consumers can compile and link against our package.

-For instance, in our example we are building a static library with name *hello* that once it's built will result in a *libhello.a* in Linux and MacOS or *hello.lib* in Windows.
+For instance, in our example, we are building a static library named *hello* that once it's built will result in a *libhello.a* file in Linux and macOS or a *hello.lib* file in Windows.
 Also, we are packaging a header file *hello.h* with the declaration of the library functions.
 The Conan package ends up with the following structure in the Conan local cache:

 .. code-block:: text